lemlac/mulem/docs/reference.md

 ## Design Philosophy

-Mu's unconventional choices are intentional, prioritizing readability, explicit data tracing, and scalable complexity:
+Mulem's unconventional choices are intentional, prioritizing readability, explicit data tracing, and scalable complexity:

 * __Readability First:__ Significant whitespace avoids bracket clutter, while the strict block/inline switching rules (`:` vs `()`) prevent you from fighting the formatter.
 * __Traceable Dependencies:__ The language forces you to explicitly name what you bring into scope.
 There are no glob imports or implicit mutable state captures. `import`, `inherit`, and `\` (capturing) all use explicit listing.